 - The data set is covered by an existing generic profile and the user does not have ADSP {AC.2::AC.2.25}.
 The creation is allowed if (1) the user has ALTER authority to the data set through a generic profile or global access checking, or (2) the data set is the user's own data set {AC.2::AC.2.26}. - The data set name is not covered by an existing generic profile and the user does not have ADSP and the data set is covered by the Global Access check table granting ALTER. {AC.2::AC.2.27} - The user has ADSP and the data set is the user's own data set.
 The creation is allowed and RACF creates a discrete profile for the data set {AC.2::AC.2.28}. - The user has the OPERATIONS attribute.
-If the user has the group-OPERATIONS attribute (that is, the user is connected to a group with the OPERATIONS attribute), the high-level qualifier of the new data set must be the ID of a user who is within the scope of that group {AC.2::AC.2.29}.
+If the user has the group-OPERATIONS attribute instead of OPERATIONS, the high-level qualifier of the new data set must be the ID of a user who is within the scope of that group {AC.2::AC.2.29-R12-RACF}.